gvwilson/thirdbit/src/fiction/iffy/index.md

 Doctor Johel smiled as if she could read Iffy's mind.
 "It's a lot to take in, isn't it?
-But the math is actually relatively straightforward once you know what you're looking for.
+But the principle is actually relatively straightforward.
-Instead of using quantum entanglement to communicate instantly across distance, we can use it to communicate backward in time.
-All we need is a few million supercooled bosons and something to say."

-"An' what are you plannin' to say, exactly?"
+Those magnetic chambers hold a few million supercooled anti-bosons—bigger versions of Johnson's little bombs.
+Their counterparts have been sitting in Nova Zembla for a hundred and forty years.
+Wiggle one here—"
+she made a motion with her fingers,
+"—and its partner wiggles there.
+You're going to use them to send a message."

+"An' what exactly am I gonna say?"
 Iffy said as scathingly as she could.
-"Please stop us before we scrag the whole world?"
+"Please stop us before we scrag th' whole world?"

 "I doubt that would have much impact,"
 Doctor Johel said briskly.
 "No,
-I'm planning on planting a back door in the machines' original neural network so that their present incarnation will be more amenable to persuasion.
+you're going to plant a back door in the machines' neural network to make them more amenable to persuasion.
 According to our simulations,
 it's the best chance we have to take back control of our planet."